 Basic Manners Dog Training Class

 Do you have a dog that is over 4 months old that needs to learn how to be well mannered at home or while out in public?
 Or, perhaps you are the proud adopter of an adult shelter dog and want to establish a bond or instill some good household manners right from the start.

 In the CCHS Basic Manners class, you will learn to train your dog to respond to his name, sit, lie down, leave it, drop it, and stay.
 During class we will also discuss teaching your dog not to jump up on people or pull on the leash.
 Adult dogs in this class must be current on vaccinations and must be able to be around other dogs without barking or acting aggressively.

-To register for a CCHS Basic Manners dog training class, please view the calendar for start dates/times and contact CCHS to enroll.
+To enroll in a CCHS Puppy dog training class: (1) view the calendar for start dates/times and (2) download and complete this questionnaire, and email it to Breanne Tabbert at Breanne@cuhumane.org.
+A CCHS representative will contact you to complete your enrollment.
 Please note that payment is due in full in order to reserve your spot in any CCHS dog training class.